bfops/HaskellGuide/README.markdown

 We can **require** that every use of a module's import be explicitly qualified, by using the `qualified` keyword on the module import:

+    import Games.Cards.Deck
-    import qualified Wrappers.Graphics.OpenGL as G
+    import qualified Wrappers.Graphics.OpenGL as GL

     myDraw = draw -- Clearly, Games.Cards.Deck.draw
-    glDraw = G.draw -- Graphics drawing
+    glDraw = GL.draw -- Graphics drawing

+The Prelude module (part of the standard library) is implicitly imported in Haskell modules.
+It can be explicitly imported to only include parts of it.
-Future lessons may start with an import of the module Prelude (part of the Haskell standard library) hiding some stuff, so we can rewrite it later in the file.
+Future lessons may start with an import of Prelude to hide some stuff that we plan to rewrite in the lesson.

-If there's no line explicitly importing Prelude, it is implicitly added, importing everything from Prelude.